-Sei whales (Balaenoptera borealis) are currently classified as globally endangered by the International Union for Conservation of Nature, due to heavy exploitation by commercial whaling operations in the 1900s.
-Little is understood about the modern-day distribution and ecology of this species worldwide, due to its occurrence in predominantly offshore habitats (making it challenging to study) and the unpredictable fluctuations in its distribution between years.
+Sei whales (Balaenoptera borealis) are currently classified as globally Endangered by the International Union for Conservation of Nature, due to heavy exploitation and population decline during commercial whaling operations in the 1900s.
+Relatively little is understood about the modern-day distribution and ecology of sei whales worldwide, since in many geographic regions they are found primarily in offshore habitats and their occurrence can be less predictable than other baleen whale species – both factors making the species costly and logistically-challenging to study.

-In combination, the projects are providing a large amount of novel systematic information on sei whale occurrence in the Falklands, which will feed into the development of conservation and management plans.
-The work has already been used to successfully confirm the Falkland Islands Inner Shelf Waters as a KBA for sei whales, highlighting the global significance of the area for the species.
+In combination, the work is providing a large amount of novel systematic information on sei whale occurrence that can be used to inform conservation and management decisions.
+The data have already been used to successfully recognise the Falkland Islands Inner Shelf Waters as both a Key Biodiversity Area (KBA) and as an Important Marine Mammal Area (IMMA) for sei whales, highlighting the global significance of Falklands’ waters for the species.
 Outputs from the ongoing work, including scientific papers, will be listed below as they become available.

 Core funders of the Falklands’ sei whale research have included Falklands Conservation, EU BEST 2.0, the Royal Society for the Protection of Birds, Falkland Islands Government and Darwin Plus (DPLUS082 and DPLUS126).